slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You become what you think about all day long.' -- Ralph Waldo Emerson*

+> *'Always be a first rate version of yourself and not a second rate version of someone else.' -- Judy Garland*

 <!--
 - its not to became something.
 It's to unbecome everything that is not you.
 - The first step is to notice when it arises.
 Then, listen to that instinct.
 Next, take a moment and have a laugh.
 Finally, you have to be willing to put your inauthenticity aside. truth-a-better-way-to-talk-about-ourselves.